shapeshed/jekyll.shapeshed.com/_posts/2007-04-16-typographic_layout_with_negative_margins.md

 ---
 layout: post
 title: Typographic layout with negative margins
-excerpt: "Negative margins in CSS have good cross-browser support and are underused.
+description: "Negative margins in CSS have good cross-browser support and are underused.
 Using negative margins you can improve typographic layouts without compromising the semantics of your document. "
 categories: [Typography, CSS]
 ---
 [You can see the example in action here][1]